ImOyZo/mikrocata2selks/README.md

 1. Set up a fresh Debian 12 installation on a dedicated machine (server or VM).
 2. Log in as root.
 3. Install Git: `apt install git`.
-4. Clone this repository: `git clone https://github.com/angolo40/mikrocata2selks.git`.
+4. Clone this repository: `git clone https://github.com/ImOyZo/mikrocata2selks.git`.
+5. Edit `iplist.py` with your API Key.
-5. Edit `easyinstall.sh` with the path where to install SELKS and the number of Mikrotik devices to handle.
+6. Edit `easyinstall.sh` with the path where to install SELKS and the number of Mikrotik devices to handle.
-6. Run `./easyinstall.sh`.
+7. Run `./easyinstall.sh`.
-7. Wait....
+8. Wait....
-8. Once finished, edit `/usr/local/bin/mikrocataTZSP0.py` with your Mikrotik and Telegram parameters, then reload the service with `systemctl restart mikrocataTZSP0.service`.
+9. Once finished, edit `/usr/local/bin/mikrocataTZSP0.py` with your Mikrotik and Telegram parameters, then reload the service with `systemctl restart mikrocataTZSP0.service`.
-9. Configure your Mikrotik devices.
+10. Configure your Mikrotik devices.

 ## 📡 Mikrotik Setup